 But Google is making progress on that front and, beginning this year, has provided the same mobile app chat option inside the desktop dashboard.

 Here is how Chat on Google Maps works:

-When messaging is enabled, customers will see a “Chat” button on your Google Maps Business Profile and will be able to message you at any time.
+When messaging is enabled, customers will see a “Chat” button on their Google Maps Business Profile and will be able to message you at any time.

-This is a great addition to the tool suite as most of the small businesses spend lots of time in front of their computer and with the chat opened, they are able to answer questions to potential users, quickly.
+This is a great addition to the tool suite as most small businesses spend lots of time in front of their computer, and with the chat opened, they are able to answer questions from potential users quickly.